Future

 Indigenous Students

-Western Sydney University values academic excellence, integrity and the pursuit of knowledge.
-Ranked in the top two per cent of universities around the world, we are globally focused, research-led and committed to making a positive impact on the communities we engage with.
+Guided by our core values of diversity, equal opportunity, academic excellence, and integrity, we are proud to be ranked in the top two per cent of universities worldwide.
+As a globally focused and research-led institution, we are dedicated to making a positive impact on the communities we serve.

 Western Sydney University Indigenous Elders Advisory Committee